tonitsi/muunnin/README.md

 # Currency converter
 Simple converter, which can convert euros, dollars and pounds.
 Currency courses are taken from 29.4.2020.
-Pretty simple code which also gives you a random fun fact (which wasn't necessary to put here but it looks slighty more interesting in my opinion).
+Pretty simple code which also gives you a random fun fact (which wasn't necessary to put here but i tried to make it look slightly interesting).

 # Screenshots
 This is how my code looks like.
 Not that advanced.